JolandaNaafs/magento-check/README.md

-# Magento Check
+# E-Commerce Platform Check

 Magento Check is a utility tool designed to help developers quickly assess the health and configuration of a Magento installation.
-This tool provides insights into potential issues and ensures that your Magento environment is set up correctly.
+This tool provides insights into potential issues and ensures your Magento environment is set up correctly.

 ## Features